What is this medicine?

 methylene blue (injected into a vein)

-other medicines for mental depression
+other medicines for depression or psychotic disorders

 St. John's Wort